What Is AI Process Optimization? A Practical Guide for 2026

 1. Identify the workflows to optimize

-Look for bottlenecks where work slows down because of handoffs, manual tasks, or forgotten follow-ups.
+Start with tasks that slow the team down because of handoffs, manual actions, or missed follow-ups.
 Some of the ideal starting points include:

 • Lead routing and qualification